MahakaleshwarTemple

 Mahakaleshwar Temple

-The temple complex houses the Nagchandreshwar Temple, which is open to the public only once a year, on the auspicious day of Nag Panchami.
+The temple complex contains the Nagchandreshwar Temple, which is accessible to the public solely once a year, specifically on the auspicious occasion of Nag Panchami.

 © Unsplash